Military Bases Have High Concentrations of Per and Polyfluoroalkyl Substances (PFAS)

 What Is Hydroviv Doing To Help Remediate Perfluorinated Compounds (Including GenX) In Drinking Water?

-As a company, we're not really in a position to push for long-term regulatory changes, but we have heavily invested in a rapid R&D program to develop a water filter that is optimized for GenX removal.
+As a company, we're not really in a position to push for long-term regulatory changes, but we have heavily invested in a rapid R&D program to develop an under sink water filtration system that is optimized for GenX removal.
 Unlike reverse osmosis filters, our system does not require the user to drill a hole in their drain pipe or countertop, so our water filters can be used by homeowners and renters alike.

 Of course, our Water Nerds are also standing by to answer questions about GenX, PFASs, regulatory policy.... even if you have no intention of purchasing one of our filters.
 Open a chat line on our homepage with one of our Water Nerds or send us an email at firstname.lastname@example.org.Other Articles We Think You'll Enjoy